asnayak16/NBody-Simulations/README.md

 Compiled using Intel's Fortran Compiler : "ifort /Qopenmp" for best performance.
 May give errors if OMP_STACKSIZE env variable isn't set in a few MBs.

 nbody_gpu.cu is a CUDA code to perform the same N-Body simulations written in C++.
 Written to run on the NVIDIA GTX 960M Graphics card.
-Compiled using nvcc and VC compiler on visual Studio. -gencode=arch=compute_50,code=\"sm_50,compute_50\ used.
+Compiled using nvcc and VC compiler on visual Studio. "-gencode=arch=compute_50,code=\"sm_50,compute_50\" switch used.

 Note: C++11 is needed.

 FUTURE WORK: Needs update to double precision.

 Try with 'pl0.dat' initial condition for stable plummer simulation.